Quick post for a quick project.

 - mem, tzadee, hey stickers (or a Sharpie)

-- piece of matzah, to show and to test the holder (to be sure it fits)
+- real matzah, to show and to test the holder (to be sure it fits)

-1. Put a piece of beige cardstock on a concrete surface outside, and rub with the side of a brown crayon.
+1. Put a piece of beige cardstock on a concrete surface outside (or a concrete block wall), and rub with the side of a brown crayon.
 Make it look like matzah.
 See how matzah has browned bits, especially around the edges and corners?
 (And the holes from where it was poked before it was baked, so that the matzah didn’t puff up and look like chametz?)

 2. Staple that lovely top piece onto 3 plain pieces of cardstock.
 Staple around the two short sides and one of the long sides.
 Keep the other long side free because that’s where you’ll be inserting the matzot at the seder.